sentoz/loggie-docs-en/docs/getting-started/install/kubernetes.md

 ```yaml
 extraArgs: {}
 ```
-The additional CMD Arguments of Loggie.
+The additional CMD arguments of Loggie.
 For example, if you want to use the debug log level, and do not want to use the json format for log, it can be modified as:
 ```yaml
 extraArgs:
   log.level: debug